jubittajohn/operator-framework-e2e/README.md

 # operator-framework-e2e
 This repository has code changes for cross-component E2E for operator-framework.
+Currently, the repository only automates tests for operator create, upgrade and delete.

 ## Pre-requisites for running the test